Chiral supersolid and dissipative time crystal in Rydberg-dressed Bose-Einstein condensates with Raman-induced spin-orbit coupling: Theoretical model

 \section{Theoretical model}

-We consider a quasi-2D Raman-induced spin-orbit coupled spin-1/2 BEC with Rydberg interactions in a harmonic trap.
-Under the mean-field approximation, the energy functional of the system is given by \cite {Henkel1,Hsueh1,Zhai,Han}
+We consider a quasi-2D spin-1/2 BEC with 2D Raman-induced SOC and Rydberg interactions in a harmonic trap.
+Under the mean-field approximation, the energy functional of the system is given by \cite{Henkel1,Hsueh1,Zhai,Han,SYang,Sachdeva,YuZhang,WangY}